stu-mck/PageUp.FuzzySerializer/README.md

 # PageUp.Fuzzy
-Library which enables JSON Serialization to be "fuzzied"
+This library can be plugged into the MvcPipeline which enables you to "Fuzzy" the Json response on API calls.

+PageUp.FuzzySerializer is a ContractResolver for Newtonsoft.Json.